AIB0I/sqlrag/README.md

 - Natural language interface for SQL queries
 - Returns both query results and the generated SQL statement
-- Currently only supports SQLite database
+- Supports SQLite database and CSV files
-- Currently only supports Ollama for language model and embeddings
+- Uses Ollama for language model and embeddings

 *Note: This project is currently under development.*